 Now let’s look at the different types of lights available.

 The humble ceiling rose is the most common light fitting found in Basildon homes.
-They hang from the ceiling commonly holding a single bulb and lampshade (some have multiple bulbs).
+They hang from the ceiling, commonly holding a single bulb and lampshade (some have multiple bulbs).
 We can upgrade your existing ceiling roses and lampshades or install pendants over kitchen islands and dining tables for decoration and performing tasks.

 Flush lights take up minimal space they sit close to the ceiling; hence the name ‘Flush’.
 Suitable for homes with low ceilings and for storage areas where space needs maximising.
 Bathroom lights a commonly ‘flush’ by design to keep the damp and moisture out (which doesn’t mix well with electricity).
-Step ladders are usually required for flush lights as the bulbs sit higher up than other styles of lighting, which in turn gives fair light distribution.
+Step ladders are usually required for flush lights as the bulbs sit higher up than other lighting styles, which in turn gives fair light distribution.
 Tall homeowners/tenants generally prefer flush lighting as different styles of lights are prone to banging their heads.

 Semi-Flush lights are like a combination of pendant and flush lighting, a space-saving design that hangs a few inches, more than a flush light but less than a pendant light.
 Semi-Flush lights are a favourite for kitchen and dining areas.

-Recessed lights sit flat inside the ceiling (in specially cut holes) Recessed lights achieve a minimal look and save space.
+Recessed lights sit flat inside the ceiling (in specially cut holes).
+Recessed lights achieve a minimal look and save space.
 Recessed lights are common in homes that incorporate multiple lights inside the ceiling.
-Recessed lights often feature glass, excellent for keeping moisture at bay so a good bathroom light design
+Recessed lights often feature glass, excellent for keeping moisture at bay, so a good bathroom light design.

 Here are the different types of wall lights